refinedev/refine/README.md

 If you are willing to fix an issue or propose a feature, all PRs with clear explanations are welcome and encouraged.

+know more about the ways to contribute [here](https://refine.dev/docs/contributing/#ways-to-contribute)

 If you have any doubts related to the project or want to discuss something, then join our [Discord Server](https://discord.gg/refine).